rjohnsen/threathunting-book/content/defensive-foundations/_index.md

 * explain constraints honestly
 * reduce frustration and blame

-Saying “not yet” is often the most threat-informed decision available.
+Saying "not yet" is often the most threat-informed decision available.

 ---